Pennsieve/pennsieve-agent/README.md

 ## Releasing a new version

 1. Merge updates into the main branch
-2. Create a new tag in main and name the tag: vx.x.x following [semantic versioning](https://semver.org/).
+2. Create a new tag in main and name the tag: x.x.x following [semantic versioning](https://semver.org/).

     e.g ```git tag -a 0.0.1 -m "Initial release"```